Switzerland isn’t exactly a country dominated by religion, but the Swiss religious landscape is nevertheless fairly varied.

 The 1848 constitution which created the federal Swiss state as we know it today, was drawn up by Protestant radicals who saw greater centralization as essential to develop an industrialized economy.
 The federal state created a single currency system to replace the different cantonal currencies, and lifted internal trade barriers.

-Switzerland’s third-biggest religious group is Islam.
+Switzerland’s third-biggest religion is Islam.
 The 2000 census showed there are over 300,000 Muslims in the country, slightly more than twice as many as in 1990.
 Many of these Muslims are refugees or asylum seekers.
 The number of Swiss nationals who are Muslims increased from 7,700 to 36,500 in ten years.

 The number of Orthodox Christians has also increased as a result of immigration from central and eastern European countries.
 They total more than 130,000.